tgbugs/intan/notes.md

 4) update statusbar to count triggers
 5) numer of times to trigger is somehow getting set to 999 at the end
 6) creating files only have name extensions down to the second! fix this
+7) MASSIVE bug with trigger interface: all the values get reset to max if nothing is change >_< WAT the better way would probably just be to set those values and then when you hit run if your trigger repeat is greater than zero rock on and dont mess with any of the "oh we're going to start running after clicking trigger!" nonsense
+8) basically: completely rip out the fsm logic and fix it all up so that it makes sense and so that trigger doesnt have all the completely fucked edge cases
+9) I think the issue has to do with on_value_change for the spinbox or something :/